 Rodents and small animals tend to be attracted to covered air condenser units.
 This is because they look like small shelters that these creatures can use to protect themselves against fall and winter weather conditions.
 Therefore, it is important that any cover that you use doesn’t have holes or gaps that can be exploited by a rodent or other pest.

-If you choose to use a cover, it is critical that you remember to take it off before running your heat pump or condenser unit again.
+If you choose to use a cover, it is critical that you remember to take it off before running your condenser unit again.
 Failing to do so could render these heating or cooling components damaged beyond repair.
 You may want to leave yourself a reminder to remove a cover on your phone or on your calendar.

 The cover itself doesn’t have to be fancy or expensive to be effective.
 In many cases, putting a piece of cardboard over the top of a condenser unit can be enough to protect it from snow, ice or falling debris.